knorm/knorm/docs/guides/models.md

 > All the methods return a `Promise`

+> `options` are optional in all methods

 > See the [Query](api/query.md#query) docs for supported options

-All the methods update the instance with the latest data from the database, so after an update you do not need to re-fetch for example (this can be disabled with the `returning` option though).
+All the methods update the instance with the latest data from the database, so after an update you do not need to re-fetch the row (this can be disabled with the `returning` option though).

 The [update](api/model.md#modelprototypeupdateoptions-promise-gt-model),
 [fetch](api/model.md#modelprototypefetchoptions-promise-gt-model) and